microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 ## Exercise 7.4 - Explore built-in HADR capabilities

 Explore the built-in HADR capabilities of Azure SQL Database by looking at insights for automatic backups.
-Then you will perform a restore of the database after accidentally dropping the database.
+Then you will perform a restore of the database after accidentally dropping a table

 ### Explore automatic backups